Whole Foods Meal Planning

 - Prepare meals on the fly: 15-20 minutes per meal

-Alternatively, if planning your meals and staying creative just isn’t your cup of tea, check out Leanne’s Real Meals Meal Planning Program.
+Alternatively, if planning your meals and staying creative just isn’t your cup of tea, check out Leanne’s Balanced Keto Meal Planning Program

 4. Make your grocery list and go shopping once a week.